-To be safe in public and private are important safeguards.
-You, your parents and the school's staff should work together to see that these rights are preserved.
+The safety and security of both people and property are important.
+You, your parents and the school's staff should work together to preserve these ideals.
 You are expected to respect other persons and their property.

-- > To treat other students, school personnel and campus visitors with respect. - > To respect others' property by not damaging or taking it. - ➤ To treat school property with respect and to act in a way that does not interfere with the rights of others and is not harmful to the health and/or safety of others. - > To avoid conflict and to report and seek adult help first when conflict arises. - > Protect yourself from harm if no other option is available.
+- > To treat other students, school personnel and campus visitors with respect. - > To respect others' property by not damaging or taking it.

+- To treat school property with respect and to act in a way that does not interfere with the rights of others and is not harmful to the health and/or safety of others. - > To avoid conflict and to report and seek adult help first when conflict arises. - > Protect yourself from harm if no other option is available. - > If you see something, say something to a responsible adult.

-- > To be treated with respect by other students, school personnel and campus visitors. - > To expect that your property will be respected by other students and school personnel. - > To have a safe and orderly school. - ➤ To protect yourself and your property against injury or damage attempted by another.
+- To be treated with respect by other students, school personnel and campus visitors. - To expect that your property will be respected by other students and school personnel. - > To have a safe and orderly school. - > To protect yourself and your property against injury or damage attempted by another.